Facts on Elder Abuse

 Who are the victims?

-- There is limited data about elder abuse in Canada, and throughout the world.
-A key reason is that many cases of elder abuse go unreported.
-However, various studies indicate that between 4–8% of older adults in Canada are likely to experience abuse.
+Although there is limited data about elder abuse in Canada and throughout the world, it is estimated that over 8% of older adults in Canada are likely to experience abuse.
 It is believed that many cases of elder abuse go unreported.

 Who are the abusers?

-- Elder abuse is often committed by someone known to the victim, such as a family member, friend, or caregiver who is in a position of power, trust or authority.
+Elder abuse is often committed by someone known to the victim, such as a family member, friend, or caregiver who is in a position of power, trust or authority.
 Approximately 25% of crimes against older adults are committed by family members, usually a spouse or adult child.

 What are the signs of elder abuse?

-- Risk factors for abuse include: history of spousal abuse; family dynamics; isolation; troubled relatives, friends or neighbours; inability to cope with long-term caregiving; institutional conditions; ageism and lack of knowledge about the aging process; and society's acceptance of violence; and health and mobility issues.
+isk factors for abuse include: history of spousal abuse; family dynamics; isolation; troubled relatives, friends or neighbours; inability to cope with long-term caregiving; institutional conditions; ageism and lack of knowledge about the aging process; society's acceptance of violence; and health and mobility issues.

 What should I do if I think I am being abused?

-- Keep a record.
-Write down what is happening to you; keep a daily record.
+Keep a record.
+Write down what is happening to you and keep a daily record.
 This will help you to document the abuse and help others assist you if you need it.